Information about Dallas, Texas

 Dallas Educational Opportunities

-Dallas Baptist University also was ranked by U.S. News in 2016, rating 35th among regional universities in the West.
-This private university enrolled just over 5,400 students as of Fall 2014.
+Dallas Baptist University also was ranked by U.S. News in 2020, rating 281st among national universities.
+This private university enrolled just over 4,400 students as of Fall 2019.
 Other small, private nonprofit schools in Dallas include Criswell College, Dallas Christian College, Parker University and Paul Quinn College.

 Major industries in Dallas encompass the sectors of telecommunications, food manufacturing, IT services, logistics, media, and building design and construction.
 Several Fortune 500 companies, including AT&T, Dean Foods, Texas Instruments, Southwest Airlines and Energy Future Holdings Corp., are headquartered in Dallas.
 Additionally, the city is among the country's popular destinations for business travel, with the Kay Bailey Hutchison Convention Center offering more than 1 million square feet of exhibit space.